wiloon/blog/content/post/archive-0/2012-06-02-run-a-maven-web-application-in-tomcat-from-eclipse.md

-    I went to a web browser and attempted to hit my "mywebapp&#8221; web application via http://localhost:8080/mywebapp.
+    I went to a web browser and attempted to hit my "mywebapp" web application via http://localhost:8080/mywebapp.
 It worked!